Serial killer: Characteristics

 There are exceptions to these criteria, however.
 For example, Harold Shipman was a successful professional (a General Practitioner working for the NHS).
 He was considered a pillar of the local community; he even won a professional award for a children's asthma clinic and was interviewed by Granada Television's World in Action on ITV.
 Dennis Nilsen was an ex-soldier turned civil servant and trade unionist who had no previous criminal record when arrested.
 Neither was known to have exhibited many of the tell-tale signs.
 Vlado Taneski, a crime reporter, was a career journalist who was caught after a series of articles he wrote gave clues that he had murdered people.
 Russell Williams was a successful and respected career Royal Canadian Air Force Colonel who was convicted of murdering two women, along with fetish burglaries and rapes.

-Juana Barraza, also known as the Old Lady Killer, was a professional wrestler.
-From the years of 1998-2006 she committed over 12 murders, all of which were of older women.
-She would rob them after knocking on their door pretending to be a government worker.
-This stems from hatred and resentment from her mother.